joshbegley/nyt-latest/previous.md

-**NFL to investigate Shedeur Sanders prank call to private draft phone: Source**\
+**NFL to investigate prank call to Shedeur Sanders' private draft phone: Source**\
-`The phone Sanders received the call on was specifically purchased for the draft and the number was only shared internally.`\
+`The phone Sanders received the call on was specifically purchased for the draft and the number was shared only with the NFL.`\
 https://nytimes.com/athletic/6315261/2025/04/27/nfl-investigation-shedeur-sanders-draft/

 **Capitals' Thompson to be game-time decision; Habs' Montembeault out**\